Document Role

 Document role

-Choose Automation when the artifact's main job is to define workflow behavior such as catalogs, ordered steps, prompts, scripts, and execution-related validation.
+Choose the Process Document Role when the artifact's main job is to define workflow behavior such as catalogs, ordered steps, prompts, scripts, and execution-related validation.

-• Best fit: workflow packages, prompt-and-script systems, and automation-oriented artifact bundles.
+• Best fit: workflow packages, prompt-and-script systems, and process-oriented artifact bundles.

-• Controls: workflow structure, semantic validation, support artifacts, and automation publication rules.
+• Controls: workflow structure, semantic validation, support artifacts, and process publication rules.

-• Not for: pure data records or rendered report behavior as the primary artifact job.
+• Not for: pure data records or Report generation as the primary artifact job.

 Current release: 1.0.0